dbdness/k8s-python-client-demo/README.md

-# k8s-client-demo
+# k8s-python-client-demo
-Demo Python application for launching an on-demand Kubernetes Deployment including Pod(s).
+Demo project written in Python for creating on-demand Kubernetes Jobs and Pods.

+Made for 2018/19 PBA Bachelor project.